Statesville man inappropriately touched 2 young girls: Sheriff - NewsBreak

 TV crews responded to the Food Lion and spotted several EMS responders as well as law enforcement officers at the scene.

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – People at the recently opened Scarowinds Saturday night got quite a different scare than what they were expecting after confusion sparked fears of a shooting.
-Good Day Charlotte anchor Jason Harper was able to capture video outside of the park after people started...
+(QUEEN CITY NEWS) – People at the recently opened Scarowinds got quite a different scare than what they were expecting Saturday night after confusion sparked fears of a shooting.
+Good Day Charlotte anchor Jason Harper was able to capture video outside of the park after people started running and screaming saying someone had […]

 WBTV